datavillage-me/cage-process-template-personal-data/README.md

 # Template for a process to be deployed in the data cage

-This is a sample project with a representative set of resources to deploy a data processing algorithm in a Datavillage cage.
+This is a sample project with a representative set of resources to deploy a data processing algorithm in a Datavillage cage accessing consented personal data.

 __TL;DR__ : clone this repo and edit the `process.py` file